AlastairTaft/draft-js-editor/README.md

   - `onChange` Fired when the editor content is changed, the first paramater passed back is an [`editorState`](https://facebook.github.io/draft-js/docs/api-reference-editor-state.html) object.
   - `editorState` Pass in an [`editorState`](https://facebook.github.io/draft-js/docs/api-reference-editor-state.html) object to restore an existing state.
   - `readOnly` Make the editor read only
+  - `iconColor` The color of the icons
+  - `iconSelectedColor The color of the icon when selected

 ## Saving the state